There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 Important information: This is a great drive if you’re going to Monument Valley.
 Take the Moki Dugway then at the bottom, take the Valley of the Gods loop.
 The Moki Dugway is a set of switchbacks that can be rather intimidating.
 I’ve driven it and I don’t think it’s that bad, I think the Burr Trail switchbacks are a lot worse, but I have guests tell me they were terriffied on the Dugway, so your mileage may vary on that.
 You can take RV’s on the Dugway, I know semi trucks take it.

 The Moki Dugway is a great scenic way to get to Monument Valley from the North Lake Powell/Hanksville area, or vice versa.
 If you have time, Valley of the Gods is a good addition to the drive, but it would be a good day trip if you’re staying in Bluff, Blanding, or Mexican Hat.
+I would recommend Valley of the Gods if you haven’t done many scenic drives in Utah yet.
+I liked it but was pretty underwhelmed based on how it was described to me (like the Grand Canyon, it is not.)

 How long: 27.5 miles, 2 hours unless you want to do the Corona Arch hike